Two-color harmonic spectroscopy of ultrafast Dirac electron dynamics: Results

 \subsection{Emission time shift of harmonic generation}

-Two-color spectroscopy is a powerful all-optical approach capable of retrieving the temporal dynamics of the harmonic emission all the way down to the sub-cycle scale~\cite{NDudovich}.
+Two-color spectroscopy is a powerful all-optical approach capable of retrieving the temporal dynamics of the harmonic emission~\cite{NDudovich,uzan2022observation}.
 Here, we measure the harmonic intensity as a function of the relative time delay $\tau$ between the two colors ($\omega_0$–$2\omega_0$), as shown in Fig.~\ref{fig2}.
 The fourth harmonic (H4) is generated in HOPG when the $\omega_0$ and $2\omega_0$ pulses temporally overlap, enabled by symmetry breaking of the fundamental $\omega_0$ electric field through perturbation by the $2\omega_0$ pulse (Fig.~\ref{fig2}a).
-As a reference, we replace the HOPG sample with a conventional bulk gapped solid HHG sample, a ZnO crystal~\cite{Ghimire2011,Vampa2015a}, and measure the above-band gap sixth harmonic (H6) intensity as a function of $\tau$.
-The measurements in ZnO are performed under the same conditions as in HOPG, except that the fundamental pump intensity is increased to 384~GW cm$^{-2}$ to ensure the generation of above-band gap harmonics through the interband process.
+As a reference, we replace the HOPG sample with a conventional bulk gapped solid HHG sample, a ZnO crystal~\cite{Ghimire2011,Vampa2015a,tritschler2003evidence}, and measure the above-band gap sixth harmonic (H6) intensity as a function of $\tau$.
+The measurements in ZnO are performed under the same conditions as in HOPG, except that the fundamental laser intensity is increased to 384~GW cm$^{-2}$ to ensure the generation of above-band gap harmonics through the interband process.
 The band gap of the ZnO crystal is around 3.3 eV.
 Full delay-dependent harmonic spectra are shown in Fig.~S2 of the Supplementary Information.

+In each of the plots shown in Fig.~\ref{fig2}, oscillations of the harmonic signal with a frequency of 4$\omega_0$ are visible on top of an overall Gaussian-like curve.
+In our work, we focus on the latter.
+Remarkably, we observe that the maximum signal of H4 in HOPG occurs approximately $17.5 \pm 0.2$ fs before the temporal overlap of the two pulse intensity peaks at $\tau = 0$.
+In contrast, the H6 signal in ZnO exhibits a symmetric delay dependence, with its maximum occurring precisely at zero delay.
+A symmetric behavior is also found for monolayer WS$_2$, a hexagonal gapped material (see Supplementary Information).
+For HOPG, the time shift $\mu_0$ corresponding to the maximum harmonic signal is extracted by fitting the entire delay-dependent harmonic trace with a Gaussian function and identifying the peak position of the fit.

+To gain further insight into the underlying physics, we perform theoretical simulations based on both one-dimensional (1D) and two-dimensional (2D) semiconductor Bloch equations (SBEs, see Methods in the main text and Supplementary Information for details) using the same parameters as in the experiment for both HOPG and ZnO (Fig.~\ref{fig2}c and d; see also full spectra in Fig.~S6 of the Supplementary Information).
+We solve the SBEs to obtain the full time-dependent microscopic populations and interband coherences induced by the laser pulse.
+In contrast to semiclassical Boltzmann equation approaches~\cite{brida2013ultrafast}, we incorporate electron–electron and electron–phonon scattering via phenomenological relaxation and decoherence times $(T_1, T_2)$, so that population redistribution and decoherence are treated at the microscopic level.
+In this framework, an out-of-equilibrium “hot” carrier distribution naturally emerges during the laser–matter interaction without explicitly describing thermalization or introducing an effective electron temperature (cf.~\cite{baudisch2018ultrafast}).